amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/30_test.md

 2019-10-24 16:47:05.056651+0200 Landmarks[92803:3338639] [Client] Updating selectors failed with: Error Domain=NSCocoaErrorDomain Code=4099 "The connection to service on pid 0 named com.apple.commcenter.coretelephony.xpc was invalidated."
 UserInfo={NSDebugDescription=The connection to service on pid 0 named com.apple.commcenter.coretelephony.xpc was invalidated.}
 ```

-To permanently disable these warning,s open a Terminal and type:
+To permanently disable these warnings, open a Terminal and type:

 ```bash
 xcrun simctl spawn booted log config --mode "level:off"  --subsystem com.apple.CoreTelephony